-Launched officially in 2014, FastPass+ is Walt Disney World’s attraction reservation system.
+Launched officially in 2014, FastPass+ was Walt Disney World’s attraction reservation system.
 FastPass+ allows you to book attractions in advance of your arrival at Walt Disney World.

 Your FastPass+ reservation allows you to join a much shorter line so you can experience the ride quicker.
 If you don’t use FastPass, you will spend a more extended period in standby lines.
 In busy periods this will mean you will experience fewer attractions.